 Segregation of Swarf

 Dry vs. Wet Swarf: Separate wet swarf (mixed with coolant or lubricants) from dry swarf.
 Wet swarf requires different processing due to the presence of liquids.
+For best practice, it is recommended you have a bund underneath a swarf skip to capture the coolant or lubricants.

 Efficient Collection Systems